 FORT MYERS, FL (February 25, 2008) – The annual Shell Point Artist Show and Sale will be held Friday March 7, through Sunday March 9.
-Susan Miltner, chairman of the art show, is pleased to welcome the public to view the artwork from the many talented artists here at Shell Point.
+Susan Miltner, chairperson of the art show, is pleased to welcome the public to view the artwork from the many talented artists here at Shell Point.
 The Show will feature: paintings, pottery, sculptures, stained glass and lapidary artwork, and wood carvings.

 “The art show is always a very popular event with both the residents and the public,” said Miltner.
 “The show is always well attended and visitors enjoy seeing the many different forms of artwork that are created here.”